copious-world/message-relay-services/README.md

 The application should override these classes and create instance methods.

-In this group of modules, MultiRelayClient is deemed a luxury class.
+In this group of modules, *MultiRelayClient* is deemed a luxury class.
 It is a wrapper around a collection of MessageRelayer objects.
 It allows a rough form of load balancing for those applications using more than one peer processor.
+The class *MultiPathRelayClient* is a wrapper around a collection of MessageRelayer objects, also.
+This allows for a client to connect to some number of endpoints severs without a *MessageRelayer* in between, or it might connect to many different relayers each supporting some subset of paths that it uses.

 The classes listed above are default Internet classes that provde TCP or TLS clients and servers.
 Also, the first three modules each expose a *Communicator* class.